If you've blocked our ad, please consider unblocking it.

 There are five unused items in the game's code.

 - Dark Saber - Attack Power: 50.
 This is a weapon for Crono without any specific special effects.
 As it's sandwiched between the two prehistoric swords (Flint Edge and Aeon Blade), it seems likely that this would have been found in Magus' Castle, but was cut in favor of the Slasher.
 Earlier in development, the Slasher was known as the "Soy Sword", and was a weapon for Frog.
-The developers obviously (wisely) decided that it made no sense for Frog to gain a new weapon so soon after having you finish a rather long quest to get the Masamune, so the Soy Sword/Slasher was changed to a weapon for Crono, and the Dark Saber was dropped.
+The developers likely (wisely) decided that it made no sense for Frog to gain a new weapon so soon after having you finish a rather long quest to get the Masamune, so the Soy Sword/Slasher was changed to a weapon for Crono, and the Dark Saber was dropped.
+Another possibility is it was intended to be found in the scrapped Singing Mountain dungeon, as the dungeon was meant to be accessed at some point between the battle with Magus and the Tyrano Lair.

 - PicoMagnum - Attack Power: 20.
 A rather weak, featureless weapon for Lucca.
 This would likely have been found either in 2300 AD, or in 1000 AD after returning from the future.
 It's unknown why it was cut.